dyluc/dyluc.github.io/_posts/2024-09-01-the-transformer-architecture.md

 This architecture has drastically changed the approach to sequence processing tasks, thanks to its reliance on attention mechanisms.
 Its impact on various fields of AI has only continued to grow since its inception.

-Thanks for reading, and feel free to reach out with any questions or thoughts (links are in the footer). 😊
+Thanks for reading, and feel free to reach out with any questions or thoughts.

 Find the complete source code on GitHub!